-Prerequisite(s): HEOP-100, HEOP-115, HEOP-130 Corequisite(s): HEOP-145

-HEOP 175 Heavy Equipment Internship 4 cr.
-The Heavy Equipment Operations Internship comprises on-the-job training provided by employers on actual construction sites.
+Prerequisite(s): HEOP-100, HEOP-115, HEOP-130 Corequisite(s): HEOP-145 comprises on-the-job training provided by employers on actual construction sites.
 A training agreement specifies the tasks the student will be expected to perform.
 The instructor will determine the number of hours a student will participate in the internship.